The Endgame for AI-generated Writing

 Don't have an account?
 Sign up!

-Sam Szuchan over 1 year ago
+Sam Szuchan almost 2 years ago

 As you mentioned, 99% of SEO content is garbage anyway, and would probably be better off if it was written by AI.
 This is going to put more pressure on search engines to find "the good stuff," at the least.
 Priority #1 is becoming much more strict about what content gets indexed, and transparent so creators can know how to fix issues.
 And for quality writers, AI will help them create even better content like you used DALLE to make the cover image.

-Nathan Baschez over 1 year ago
+Nathan Baschez almost 2 years ago

 @samuelszuchan exactly!